aigoncharov/reducer-class/README.md

    "emitDecoratorMetadata": true,
    ```

-1. If you use JavaScript configure your babel to support decorators
+1. If you use JavaScript configure your babel to support decorators and class properties

 ### React